Century egg: Uses

-Some Chinese households cut them up into small chunks and cook them with rice porridge to create "century egg and lean pork congee".
+Some Chinese households cut them up into small chunks and cook them with rice porridge to create "century egg and lean pork congee" (皮蛋瘦肉粥 (pídàn shòuròu zhōu)).
 This is sometimes served in dim sum restaurants.
 Rice congee, lean pork, and century egg are the main ingredients.
 Peeled century eggs are cut into quarters or eighths and simmered with the seasoned marinated lean slivers of pork until both ingredients are cooked into the rice congee.
 Fried dough sticks known as youtiao are commonly eaten with century egg congee.
 Another common variation of this dish is the addition of salted duck eggs into the congee mixture.

 At special events like wedding banquets or birthday parties, a first-course platter of sliced barbecued pork, pickled baby leeks, sliced abalone, pickled julienned carrots, pickled julienned daikon radish, seasoned julienned jellyfish, sliced pork, head cheese and the quartered century eggs is served.
 This is called a lahng-poon in Cantonese, which simply means "cold dish".